Degas’ Bathers Paintings: Realist Aphrodites

 The idea of a single figure bathing may have been seeded in Degas’ mind when he visited the Louvre and would have surely viewed, and probably sketched, the ancient Crouching Aphrodite sculpture.

-The figure in the Louvre was bought by the museum in 1878.
-It is a Roman-era copy of a famous and earlier Hellenistic Greek sculpture called The Aphrodite of Knidos.
-The original Hellenistic piece by Praxiteles dates from the fourth century BC.
-This Greek statue was very famous because for the first time in ancient art it showed a nude female figure.
+The statue in the Louvre is a Roman-era copy of an earlier Hellenistic Greek sculpture called The Aphrodite of Knidos.
+The original was very famous because for the first time in ancient art it showed a nude female figure—the supremely beautiful and desirable goddess of love, Aphrodite herself.

-The original statue of Aphrodite stood in a specially constructed round building so that its many admirers could view her from all sides.
+The Aphrodite of Knidos stood in a specially constructed round building so that its many male admirers could stroll round, examine, discuss and leer at her physique from all angles.

 Aphrodite is crouching whilst bathing

-The fine Louvre example shows one such variant: Aphrodite, the goddess of desire and beauty, crouching.
-The pose allows the sculptor to examine the voluptuous folds of the goddess’ torso, the smooth milk-white marble designing perfectly her generous and sensual curves.
-She is seen in an unusual position but she is still graceful and poised.
+The fine Louvre example shows Aphrodite, crouching to bathe.
+The pose allowed the sculptor to detail the voluptuous, fleshy folds of the goddess’ torso.
+The smooth milk-white marble models perfectly her generous and sensual curves.
+Her position is unusual but she remains graceful and poised.

-The eroticism of the original came from the fact that Aphrodite was surprised by someone — and that someone becomes you the viewer — in the middle of bathing.
-She makes some attempt to cover herself whilst reaching for a towel.
+The intended eroticism of the original piece came from the fact that Aphrodite was shown surprised by someone whilst bathing.
+She reaches for a towel and makes some attempt to cover herself.

 Degas’ modern realist Aphrodites

-Degas himself described his artistic perspective for his bathers: it was as though they were viewed “through a keyhole” he is reported as saying.
+Female nudes came with sensuality and a touch of voyeurism built-in.
+That is why Degas played with expectations when he revealed his artistic perspective for his bathers: it was as though they were viewed “through a keyhole” as he is reported as saying.

 Carefully prepared studies of spontaneous gestures